 Their pendulous design often means that their ears trail across the ground through all sorts of undesirable muck, and no food bowl I've ever found stops them from falling into their dinner!

-This means that Cocker's ears are often prone to infections, which can be hard to get rid of and can cause your pet considerable pain and discomfort.
+This means that your Cocker Spaniel's ears are often prone to infections, which can be hard to get rid of and cause your pet considerable pain and discomfort.

 It's essential to keep your Cocker Spaniel's ears clean, healthy and free from infection.